TangqiFeng/Racket-Programming/README.md

 ## How this repository is organised

-* folder(.vscode) conrains 'tasks.json', which is a tool for 'VS Code' to execute the racket code. (for example, type 'CRTL + B' to run the code automatically)
+* folder(.vscode) conrains 'tasks.json', which is a tool for 'VS Code' to execute the racket code. (for example, type 'Ctrl + Shift + B' to run the code automatically)

 * there ate 10 .rkt files, which is the sulutions matchs [Racket programming tasks](https://github.com/TangqiFeng/Racket-Programming/blob/brench-for-upload-file/tasks.pdf) one by one.